yupanasenko/libakrypt_faq/Readme.md

 We have implementation of:

  1. GOST R 34.12-2015 block ciphers "Magma" & "Kuznechik" with 64 bit and 128 bit block sizes respectively;
+ 2. GOST R 34.13-2015 `ecb`, `ctr` modes for block ciphers;
 <!---
- 2. GOST R 34.13-2015 modes for block ciphers;
+ 3. ACPKM encryption mode described by R 1323565.1.017-2018;
- 3. New russian AEAD mode (MGM, Multilinear Galois mode) for authenticated encryption;
+ 4. New russian AEAD mode (MGM, Multilinear Galois mode) for authenticated encryption;
- 4. ACPKM encryption mode described by R 1323565.1.017-2018;
 --->
  5. GOST R 34.11-2012 hash functions from Streebog family;
  6. Montgomery arithmetic for prime fileds;